awsdocs/aws-lambda-developer-guide/doc_source/with-mq.md

 **`FUNCTION_CONFIG_NOT_VALID`**
 The function's configuration is not valid\.

 Records also go unprocessed if Lambda drops them due to their size\.
 The size limit for Lambda records is 6 MB\.
-To redeliver messages upon function error, you can use a redelivery policy and dead\-letter queue \(DLQ\) handling with Amazon MQ\.
+To redeliver messages upon function error, you can use a dead\-letter queue \(DLQ\)\.
 For more information, see [Message Redelivery and DLQ Handling](https://activemq.apache.org/message-redelivery-and-dlq-handling) on the Apache ActiveMQ website and [Reliability Guide](https://www.rabbitmq.com/reliability.html) on the RabbitMQ website\.

+**Note**
+Lambda does not support custom redelivery policies\.
+Instead, Lambda uses a policy with the default values from the [Redelivery Policy](https://activemq.apache.org/redelivery-policy) page on the Apache ActiveMQ website, with `maximumRedeliveries` set to 5\.